-This is a big one to avoid as well in your dropshipping store.
+This is a big one to avoid in your dropshipping store.
 Dangerous products, like knives.

-Not only because you can’t advertise it on Facebook (weapons), but also because what do you think happens when a customs officer finds out there is a knife in a package?
+Not only because you can't advertise it on Facebook (weapons), but also because what do you think happens when a customs officer finds out there is a knife in the package?

 6. Fragile products

-If you’re dropshipping from China, then the product delivery takes some time before the product gets delivered.
+If you're dropshipping Chinese products from China, then the product delivery takes some time before the product gets delivered.

-No one likes receiving broken items… Or do you?
+No one likes receiving broken items… Do you?

 This is why products that are made of or contain something like glass are risky.
 These products have a high chance of breaking.

 Also, read the reviews to see what other people are thinking about their purchase.
-Did they receive a broke product or not?
+Did they receive a broken product or not?

 7. Clothing and shoes

-This goes for all the products that need sizing.
+This goes for all the products that need sizing (but mainly clothes).

 8. Electronic products

-If you’re dropshipping, then you can’t see the products before they go to your customers.
+If you're dropshipping, you can't see the products before they go to your customers.

 This means that you and your customer can't be 100% sure that the product is in perfect working order.